wikimedia/mediawiki-libs-alea/README.md

 The port to PHP was initially done by C. Scott Ananian and is (c) Copyright 2019 Wikimedia Foundation.

-Both the original zest codebase and this port are distributed under the MIT license; see LICENSE for more info.
+Both the original alea codebase and this port are distributed under the MIT license; see LICENSE for more info.